shtykh/cashtykh/README.md

 # cashtykh

+Project consists of configurable two-level cache and small application to test its functionality.

 The application allows user to add/edit/remove/load_from_twitter stories and to discover new stories by hashtags that may be found in the existing ones.
 Story is a text and its title which is unique within the cache.

 # ( add | edit | remove ) story & edit cache capacity